Rainer Hasler

 Rainer Hasler (2 July 1958 – c.
-29 October 2014) was a Liechtenstein footballer who played as a defender.
+29 October 2014) was a Liechtenstein footballer who played as a right-back.
 In November 2003, to celebrate UEFA's jubilee, he was selected by the Liechtenstein Football Association as the country's Golden Player, the greatest player of the last 50 years.

 Club career

-Hasler played as a right back for Grasshopper Club Zürich, FC Vaduz, Neuchâtel Xamax and Servette FC.
-For Servette, he spent two years as captain, where he won the 1984–85 Swiss championship and the Swiss Cup.
-Another major success was with Xamax reaching the UEFA Cup quarter-final in the 1981–82 season.
+Hasler played for Grasshoppers, FC Vaduz, Neuchâtel Xamax and Servette FC.
+With Xamax, he reached the UEFA Cup quarter-final in the 1981–82 season and at Servette, he was captain for two years and won the 1984–85 Swiss championship and the Swiss Cup.

 He retired from football in 1989 at 31 years of age.

 International career

 Hasler never played for Liechtenstein, as the national team barely participated in any games before he retired.

 Death

 Hasler died c.
 29 October 2014 at the age of 56.